Merope (star): Description

+In 1985, Bernard J. McNamara announced that the brightness of Merope varies as a function of time.
+Merope is classified as a Beta Cephei variable, a type of hot variable star which pulsates regularly due to opacity changes in its atmosphere.
+Its brightness varies by up to 0.01 magnitudes during each pulsation cycle.
+It is given the variable star designation of V971 Tauri.
+The period of variability is stable at 0.49 days, although the amplitude of the brightness changes on each cycle varies.

 Some papers have reported a companion star to Merope, at a separation of 250 mas, as well as several other visual companions farther out.
 These possible companions have not been confirmed.

 Surrounding Merope is the Merope Nebula (NGC 1435).
 It appears brightest around Merope and is listed in the Index Catalogue as number IC 349.

 Nomenclature

 23 Tauri is the star's Flamsteed designation.
 The name Merope originates with Greek mythology; she is one of the seven daughters of Atlas and Pleione known as the Pleiades.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Merope for this star.
 It is now so entered in the IAU Catalog of Star Names.